telerik/reporting-docs/knowledge-base/sql-data-source-with-schema-per-tenant-design.md

 The database feeding the report with data may use a schema-per-tenant design, i.e. a new schema will be added every time a new user is set up.
 The query for fetching the data will differ only in its 'schema' part.
 Here is how to avoid creating a data source for each schema/user.

 ## Solution
 1\.
 Declare the SqlDataSource that should use 'schema-per-tenant'.
 Set its 'ConnectionString'.
-Note that this can be done [Dynamically through a report parameter](https://docs.telerik.com/reporting/knowledge-base/how-to-pass-connectionstring-to-report-dynamically-through-report-parameter).
+Note that this can be done [dynamically through a report parameter](https://docs.telerik.com/reporting/knowledge-base/how-to-pass-connectionstring-to-report-dynamically-through-report-parameter).
 Assign the DataSource to the corresponding [Data item](https://docs.telerik.com/reporting/data-items).

 2\.
 Declare a Report Parameter (i.e. 'Schema') to provide the name of the user schema.